yakbrother/timeaton-yakticus/src/content/blog/where-are-all-the-jobs.md

 ---
-title: "Job Searchin’ Blues"
+title: Job Searchin’ Blues
-date: 2023-07-21T15:32:53+02:00
+date: 2023-07-21
-draft: false
+description: |
-description: Ain't got no money, ain't got no job...
+  Ain't got no money, ain't got no job...
+tags:
+  - career
+  - life
 ---

 Why is it so hard to find a job?
 I’ve applied for well over a hundred positions (through LinkedIn, Larajobs, Hacker News, friends, random openings, or just cold-writing to a startup CEO).
 I’ve gone through a number of interviews, but had very little luck.

 I attribute this to several things: First, I have not applied or interviewed for a job in 17 years.
 I’m out of practice.
 It’s slowly coming back, but the IT interview process was quite a bit different almost two decades ago.
 Second, I worked with one stack for 16 years, following the ideas of a very opinionated boss.
 Many other companies don’t follow his philosophy, so they reject my initial solutions (even though I am quite willing to adapt.

 The most annoying manifestation of this - for me - was a person who asked me to rewrite a sample class so that it would still pass tests.
 Neither the code nore the tests were shown to me.
 I just had to make them work.
 I did, in the way I had been learning, and all tests passed.
 The response was “I don’t like your style.”
 I found that profoundly unhelpful, because I’m willing to adapt to new styles - but without knowing a single thing about the company it’s difficult to guess what they like.
 I asked for a second try, perhaps after talking with an engineer, but received no answer.

 Another particularly annoying response I received two weeks ago was “We like your CV, but we need someone who knows Laravel and can work for less money.”
 I replied that my CV was full of my Laravel expertise and I’m willing to accept a lower salary to start.
 The response was just “We need someone who wants a smaller salary.”
 Who knows that that person was smoking.